- What is a CSA?

 How much does it cost?

-Our basic vegetable share in 201 is $ for 28 weeks of fresh, organic vegetables, plus an administration fee for the season of $30.
-The total cost of a basic share is around $17 per week.
-Additional options that have been available this season:
+Our basic vegetable share in 2014 is $518 for 28 weeks of fresh, organic vegetables, plus an administration fee for the season of $30.
+Additional options that are available this season:

 - A basil share for $10 (4 large bunches).